See a Doctor Within 15 Minutes

 What is Upper Cross Syndrome?

-With each degree forward, gravity weighs your head down which makes your neck muscles work even harder to keep your head straight so you can see the world.
+With each degree forward, gravity weighs your head down, which makes your neck muscles work even harder to keep your head straight so you can see the world.

-The imbalance of tight and weak muscles can begin as temporary acute pain but can become chronic over time.
-Chronic neck pain can lead to functional disability and difficulty performing your work or daily activities.
+The imbalance of tight and weak muscles can begin as temporary acute pain but become chronic over time.
+Chronic neck pain can lead to functional disability and difficulty performing work or daily activities.
 This is known as mechanical neck pain.

 With a forward head posture, the shoulder blades flare out and tip forward, causing rounded shoulders.
 This decreases the stability of your shoulder joint, causing difficulty in performing basic movements like reaching or carrying objects.